Listening to the Universe with Next Generation Ground-Based Gravitational-Wave Detectors: Cosmic Explorer: Influence of Proposed Detector Configurations

-Since early warning detections heavily depend on a network's capability to detect GWs at an early stage in the binary evolution, the double-CE networks should observe EW BNS events more often than \et due to the higher sensitivity of CE, but much less frequently than either \EC\ or \ECS which combine the strengths of the ET and CE detectors.
+Since early warning detections heavily depend on a network's capability to detect GWs at an early stage in the binary evolution, the double-CE networks should observe EW BNS events more often than \et due to the higher sensitivity of CE, but much less frequently than either \EC\ or \ECS which combine the strengths of the ET and CE detectors (see Table~\ref{tab:ew_ce_configs} in comparison to Table~\ref{tab:ew}).